thunderain-project/thunderain/README.md

 ---

-Thunderain is open sourced under Apache License Version 2.0.
+The Thunderain example is open sourced under Apache License Version 2.0.